 - 433.280 Status of immunization records as public records.
 Nothing in ORS 179.505, 192.525, 192.530, 326.565, 326.575 or 336.187 operates to prevent: - (1) Inspection by or release to administrators by local health departments of information relating to the status of a person's immunization against restrictable diseases without the consent of the person, if the person has been emancipated or has reached the age of majority, or the parent of a child. - (2) Local health departments from releasing information concerning the status of a person's immunization against restrictable diseases by telephone to the parent, administrators and public health officials.
-[1981 c.78 s.11; 1991 c.255 s.8] - 433.282 Immunizations against measles at certain post-secondary educational institutions.
-(1) The Health Division may require each post-secondary educational institution, except a community college and a career school, to require that each entering full-time student born on or after January 1, 1957, has current immunizations against measles prior to the student's second quarter or semester of enrollment on an Oregon campus, using procedures developed by the institution. - (2) The Health Division by rule shall establish immunization schedules and may further limit the students and programs to which the requirement applies. - (3) The Health Division may conduct validation surveys to ensure compliance with this section.
-[1991 c.255 s.10; 1995 c.343 s.48] - 433.283 Immunizations against measles for certain students at community colleges.
-(1) The Health Division may require each community college to require that students involved in clinical experiences in allied health programs, practicum experiences in education and child care programs and membership on intercollegiate sports teams have current immunizations for measles prior to each student's participation.
+[1981 c.78 §11; 1991 c.255 §8] - 433.282 Immunizations against measles at certain post-secondary educational institutions; rules.
+(1) The Department of Human Services may require each post-secondary educational institution, except a community college and a career school, to require that each entering full-time student born on or after January 1, 1957, has current immunizations against measles prior to the student's second quarter or semester of enrollment on an Oregon campus, using procedures developed by the institution. - (2) The Department of Human Services by rule shall establish immunization schedules and may further limit the students and programs to which the requirement applies. - (3) The Department of Human Services may conduct validation surveys to ensure compliance with this section.
+[1991 c.255 §10; 1995 c.343 §48] - 433.283 Immunizations against measles for certain students at community colleges; rules.
+(1) The Department of Human Services may require each community college to require that students involved in clinical experiences in allied health programs, practicum experiences in education and child care programs and membership on intercollegiate sports teams have current immunizations for measles prior to each student's participation.
 The requirement shall apply only to those students born on or after January 1, 1957. - (2) The State Board of Education by rule shall define clinical experiences in allied health programs, practicum experiences in education and child care programs and membership on intercollegiate sports teams at the community colleges.
-The Health Division by rule shall establish immunization schedules and may further limit the students and programs to which the requirement applies.
-Each community college shall develop procedures to implement and maintain this requirement. - (3) The Health Division may conduct validation surveys to insure compliance with this section.
+The Department of Human Services by rule shall establish immunization schedules and may further limit the students and programs to which the requirement applies.
+Each community college shall develop procedures to implement and maintain this requirement. - (3) The Department of Human Services may conduct validation surveys to insure compliance with this section.
 Community colleges shall be required to keep immunization records only while the student is involved in the program.
-[1991 c.255 s.11] - 433.284 Adoption of more stringent measles immunization requirements.
+[1991 c.255 §11] - 433.284 Adoption of more stringent measles immunization requirements.
 Private schools, children's facilities and post-secondary educational institutions may adopt additional or more stringent requirements as long as medical and religious exemptions are included and the requirements are in compliance with the United States Public Health Service Advisory Committee on Immunization Practices recommendations.
-[1991 c.255 s.12]
+[1991 c.255 §12]